phac-nml/irida/UPGRADING.md

 --------------
 * This upgrade makes schema changes to the databases and cannot be parallel deployed.
 Servlet container must be stopped before deploying the new `war` file.
 * This upgrade changes the Java version to Java 11.
 To upgrade, follow the install instructions for your system in <https://irida.corefacility.ca/documentation/administrator/web/#prerequisite-install-instructions>.
 * This upgrade adds a required field to OAuth2 clients using the `authorization_code` grant (that is external applications connecting to IRIDA via the web application).
 This includes other IRIDA installations synchronizing data via the Remote API system, and Galaxy importer clients.
 In order for these systems to continue working properly, administrators must register a redirect URI for all `authorization_code` clients.
-For more on this process, see <https://irida.corefacility.ca/documentation/administrator/upgrades/#2001>.
+For more on this process, see <https://irida.corefacility.ca/documentation/administrator/upgrades/#configured-redirect-token-in-rest-api-client-details>.
+* This upgrade includes changes to the sample-metadata database system.
+While implementing this change we encountered issues with the metadata auditing system, so we recommend additional backup steps before performing this upgrade.
+See <https://irida.corefacility.ca/documentation/administrator/upgrades/#sample-metadata-audit-record-updates> for more details.

 19.05 to 19.09
 --------------